-4 For the discussion on the role of asset prices as an information variable for monetary policy judgment, see Borio et al. (1994).
-In addition, it should be noted the argument in Bernanke and Woodford (1997) that it is not the case that monetary policy makers can respond mechanically to private-sector inflation forecasts, since it leads to indeterminacy of rational expectation equilibria.
-However, taking conclusion of this paper in advance, asset price information, while containing useful information on the future course of inflation and other macroeconomic fluctuations, is too inaccurate to be adopted by monetary policy makers as a policy target variable.
+^{4.} For the discussion on the role of asset prices as an information variable for monetary policy judgment, see Borio et al. (1994).
+In addition, in relation to the argument in Bernanke and Woodford (1997), it should be noted that it is not the case that monetary policy makers can respond mechanically to private-sector inflation forecasts, since such a policy response leads to indeterminacy of rational expectation equilibria.
+However, this paper concludes that asset price information, while containing useful information on the future course of inflation and other macroeconomic fluctuations, is too inaccurate to be adopted by monetary policy makers as a policy target variable.

-5 Goodhart (1995) and his discussants (Bockelmann, 1995; Bruni, 1995) raise a similar argument on the feasibility of constructing a reliable inflation measure by combining the current price index and asset prices.
+^{5.} Goodhart (1995) and his discussants (Bockelmann [1995] and Bruni [1995]) raise a similar argument on the feasibility of constructing a reliable inflation measure by combining the current price index and asset prices.

-difficult to be interpreted as a monetary policy indicator due to the possibility of elements in asset prices that reflect bubbles in the private-sector expectations and/or structural changes in the economy.
+In this context, the following two points are crucial: (1) policy implication of asset price fluctuation differs in accordance with the sources of asset price changes; and (2) acceptability of remarkably high weight for asset prices, suggested from the theoretical foundation, is questionable.
+More precisely, it is very difficult to interpret asset price information as a monetary policy indicator due to the possibility of elements in asset prices that reflect bubbles in the private-sector expectations and/or structural changes in the economy.
 In addition, reliability of the current price indices is by far higher than that for asset prices.
-While the current price indices are also affected by measurement errors, their reliability is far higher than asset price statistics.6 Therefore, it seems quite difficult to construct a reliable price index that includes asset price information.
+While the current price indices are also affected by measurement errors, their reliability is far higher than asset price statistics.
+Therefore, it seems quite difficult to construct a reliable price index that includes asset price information.

 The rest of the paper is constructed as follows.
-In Section 2, I discuss the possibility of incorporating asset price information into an inflation measure by extending the static price index concept into a dynamic framework.
-Then, I compute the DEPI and empirically examine the role of asset prices as an information variable for monetary policy in Section 3.
-In Section 4, I explore the difficulties monetary policy makers will be faced with, if such a dynamic inflation measure that reflects the asset price fluctuations as well as the current inflation is employed as the core indicator for monetary policy judgment.
-In Section 5, I discuss the optimal inflation measure for monetary policy makers.
-Finally, in Section 6, I summarize the major results of this paper, and conclude it.
-In the appendices, I explain the theoretical foundation of the dynamic price index concept, and estimate the observation errors in the CPI with its disaggregated data.
+In Chapter II, I discuss the possibility of incorporating asset price information into an inflation measure by extending the static price index concept into a dynamic framework.
+Then, I compute the DEPI and empirically examine the role of asset prices as an information variable for monetary policy in Chapter III.
+In Chapter IV, I explore the difficulties monetary policy makers will be faced with, if such a dynamic inflation measure that reflects the asset price fluctuations as well as the current inflation is employed as the core indicator for monetary policy judgment.
+In Chapter V, I discuss the optimal inflation measure for monetary policy makers.
+Finally, in Chapter VI, I summarize the major results of this paper, and conclude it.
+In the appendices, I explain the theoretical foundation of the dynamic price index concept, and estimate the observation errors in the consumer price index (CPI), with its disaggregated data.